-In order to register for GGUT 110 especially (but only for GGUT 110), it is necessary to have completed at least one qualifying race worth 4 points between January 1, 2017 and May 30,
+In order to register for GGUT 110 especially (but only for GGUT 110), it is necessary to have completed at least one qualifying race worth 3 points (old and new scale) between January 1, 2017 and

-2019 or an equivalent competition.
+May 30, 2020 or an equivalent competition.
 You have to enter the name and year of the race during the process of the online-registration.
-A (non-exhaustive) list of qualifying races can be found at the
+A (non-exhaustive) list of qualifying races can be

 Classification is according to the age and sex in the following categories:

-protest or objection against the ranking of the ranks 1 - 5 per race (podium) must be made at the latest 30 minutes before the award ceremony at the race director (via the infopoint).
-Protests or
+website.
+Any protest or objection against the ranking of the ranks 1 - 5 per race (podium) must be made at the latest 30 minutes before the award ceremony at the race director (via the

 All competitions follow the principle of partial autonomous.
 The amount and location of the supply